 4) But it’s hard to run in the snow!
 Yes it is.
 Think of it as an extra bonus to your work out.
 You don’t have to run as fast to get extra benefits from your run as some of your energy is being expended pushing through the snow.

 5) Last but not least you will be a BADASS.
-Anyone who is willing to choose to go out in the freezing cold and bust out a mid winter run is someone who should qualify for the title of BADASS.
+Anyone who chooses to go out in the freezing cold and bust out a mid winter run is someone who should qualify for the title of BADASS.
 I love winter running as it adds a whole new perspective to winter and the season around you.
 This perspective is so often missed when you spend the majority of winter locked away.
 So, get on out there and enjoy this winter by going for a RUN!